Tom Bruno

-Thomas Michael Bruno (born January 26, 1953) is a former Major League Baseball pitcher.
+Thomas Michael Bruno (born January 26, 1953) is an American former Major League Baseball pitcher.
 He batted right-handed and threw right-handed.
 He was born in Chicago, Illinois.
 He played parts of four seasons in the majors from 1976 until 1979 for the Kansas City Royals, Toronto Blue Jays, and St. Louis Cardinals.
-Primarily a relief pitcher, Bruno won 7 games in his major league career.
+Primarily a relief pitcher, Bruno won seven games in his major league career.
 His best season came in 1978.
 Bruno compiled a 4–3 record, a 1.107 WHIP, and an impressive 1.99 ERA.
 On August 11, 1978, Bruno picked up the only save of his major league career.
-He pitched a flawless 12th inning, striking out the side, to nail down a 4-1 Cardinals victory over the Mets.
+He pitched a flawless 12th inning, striking out the side, to nail down a 4–1 Cardinals victory over the Mets.

 Bruno is currently a United States Coast Guard Master Captain and the owner of Major League Adventures, LLC, a hunting and fishing guide service and outfitter based in Pierre, South Dakota.